Aspects of polarization and debate

 An attempt to rephrase key points:

-- ideally a debate is between people that know how to debate.
-People who keep their calm, try to address arguments made rationally.
-Perhaps even change their opinion based on new facts or arguments.
-However, most people are not equipped to debate in that way.
-They don’t keep their cool, may get really emotional because they feel threatened, may use arguments that are based on gut feelings...
-The authors think that it’s useful to make space for these passions, even when it gets ugly.
+- Ideally, a debate should take place between people who know how to debate: those who remain calm and respond to arguments rationally, and who might even change their opinions based on new facts or reasoning.
+However, most people aren’t equipped to debate in this way.
+They may struggle to stay calm, get emotional because they feel threatened, or rely on arguments based on gut feelings.
+The authors believe it is important to make space for these emotions, even when the conversation gets heated.

-- excluding people from the debate because they lack the skills to enter the debate properly will lead to more polarization.
+- Excluding people from the debate because they lack the skills to engage properly will only lead to greater polarization.